lm2343635/ShapeView/README.md

 #### Using ShapeLayer

-We provide `ShapeLayer` for developers to apply it to your view directly.
+We provide `ShapeLayer` for developers to apply it to your customized view directly.

 - `layerPath: ShapePath?`
 - `var outerShadow: ShapeShadow?`
 - `var innerShadow: ShapeShadow?`
+- `effect: UIVisualEffect?`
+- `effectAlpha: CGFloat`
 - `var didUpdateLayer: ((CAShapeLayer) -> Void)?`
 - `var backgroundColor: CGColor?`